ericbiewener/vscode-vandelay-py/README.md

 A shortcut to automatically import the word under the carat.
 If more than one import matching the active word are found, you'll be asked to choose.

-## Importing from system & 3rd-party packages
+## Importing from System & 3rd-Party Packages
 Rather than try to do any kind of wizardry like hooking into your virtual environment, Vandelay JS simply tracks the ones you use.
 This means you'll need to write the import statement yourself the very first time you use an import from an external package, but the plugin will remember it after